Community Appointment Days: What makes them tick?

 If you are going to really be person-centred, and allow for shared decision making with people, your clinical team will need the autonomy and independence to enact creative thinking every day.
 By baking in clear vision and values in every part of the system, you can trust teams to do what matters.

 As a clinician you know that so long as you are holding true to the values, you have a great deal you can offer.
-Good for manager, good to staff, good for people.
+Good for managers, good to staff, good for people.

 Simple rules let you work with complex problems – and when it comes to caring for people, each and everyone of us arrives with our own complexities to understand.